MARRIED WOMEN'S PROPERTY ACT -

 Prisoner was committed to 21 days' hard labour.

-19th September - EDUCATION ACT ORDERS ALL AREAS OF THE UK TO START ELEMENTARY SCHOOLS.
+SKELTON'S RESPONSE TO THE EDUCATION ACT THAT ORDERS ALL AREAS OF THE UK TO START ELEMENTARY SCHOOLS.

 A meeting of the owners of property and ratepayers of the township of Skelton was held in the hall of the Royal George Inn, Skelton to consider the best mode to be adopted for carrying out the Act.

-J T Wharton presided, supported by Rev Dr Gardner and John Bell Esq.
+J T Wharton presided, supported by Rev Dr Gardner and John Bell Esq of Rushpool Hall.